 - Low tax burden

-- Exemption from the 35% withholding tax on payments to parent company
+- Exemption from the 35% withholding tax on payments to the parent company

 - Exemption of the Swiss profits in the hands of the parent company (according to terms of relevant double tax treaties)